 Final Report - Second Draft

 1. Introduction

+3.1 Locking mechanism [Neal Traynor]

+This section discusses the findings pertaining to the locks for the recumbent tricycle.

 Our class project that was assigned was to create a recumbent tricycle, with the ability to be usable in the winter.
 Each team is focusing on a specific area of the design.
 My team is responsible for designing the frame and body of the tricycle.
 My specific job is to find a way to incorporate a locking mechanism and security system for the bicycle.